Costa Rica Roadtrip - Part 2

 Jet-lagged and exhausted in a new country?
 I've been there (like multiple times...).
 As someone who travels with depression, migraines, and a body that loves to remind me it needs extra care, I've learned that rushing straight into new adventures isn't always the best move (basically never...).
 Those first few days in a new place are crucial - your body and mind need time to adjust to everything: the time zone that's throwing off your sleep, the unfamiliar humidity making your hair go crazy, and even the new noises and new smells of the busy street just hit different than at home.

-So that's what I do (or attempt to do at least): Build in buffer days.
+So what I do (or attempt to do at least): Build in buffer days.
 Whether at the start of your trip or scattered throughout, having unplanned days gives you the freedom to listen to what your body needs.
-Maybe that's sleeping until noon, maybe it's a slow walk to find the perfect local coffee spot, or maybe it's just sitting on your balcony watching the world go by.
+Maybe that's sleeping until noon, perhaps it's a slow walk to find the perfect local coffee spot, or possibly, it's just sitting on your balcony watching the world go by.
 There's no wrong way to spend them.
 So we decided to only go for dinner on our first night in Costa Rica and ended up at the Costa Rica Beer Factory near the hotel.
-The food didn’t quite hit the mark for me -- so no need to check that place out.
-Okay wait, let's say for me it was far too fancy.
-I had a so called "zucchini-lasagna", which was basically rolled up zucchini in a tomato sauce - so I guess not a lasagne?!...It was really expensive for what it was as well.
-But maybe I just don’t enjoy healthy food but you would hahah, so follow the link if you're still interested.
+The food didn’t quite hit the mark for me — so no need to check that place out.
+Okay, wait, let's say for me, it was far too fancy.
+I had a so called "zucchini-lasagna", which was basically rolled up zucchini in a tomato sauce - so I guess not a lasagne?!...It was expensive for what it was as well.
+But maybe I just don’t enjoy healthy food, but you would haha, so follow the link if you're still interested.

 A City to See Once and Move On

 San José serves primarily as Costa Rica's gateway city, housing the country's main international airport.
 While the capital offers a handful of attractions - including local markets with rather authentic souvenirs, a few museums (which we did not go into), and small statue-adorned gardens - it doesn't warrant an extended stay.
 On day 2, we went into the city and did a self-guided walking tour following the suggestions of the app "GPSmyCity" which I newly discovered (will test it more in the future to give a more detailed feedback on it).
-The food scene and market culture provide a pleasant introduction to Costa Rican life, but a single day is more than enough to experience the city's "highlights".
-Just use it as a brief stopover before venturing out to Costa Rica's more compelling destinations.
-If you are still interested though haha: The market from the picture further down is called Mercado Borbón.
-And a good market to have traditional (vegetarian) food in and go souvenir shopping at the same time is San José Central Market.
+The food scene and market culture provide a pleasant introduction to Costa Rican life, but that afternoon was more than enough to experience the city's "highlights".
+Just use San José as a brief stopover before venturing out to Costa Rica's more compelling destinations.
+If you are still interested though haha: The market from the picture further down is called Mercado Borbón and a good market to have traditional (vegetarian) food in and go souvenir shopping at the same time is San José Central Market.

 Accommodation

-I wanna share where we stayed but in this case I do NOT recommend this place:
+I wanna share where we stayed but in this case I do NOT recommend this place (and I'm not only saying this because I'm not an affiliate partner)

 Airbnb: 26th floor cozy apartment near a gastronomic area (Prize: 191 euros for 4 people)